 Do you feel like you or the people you work with might be missing opportunities to make connections that matter at networking events?
 Would you like that to stop?

-I’m at a Networking Event–Now What??? , the #1 pick on the Inc.com 2010 Holiday Gift Guide: My Business Books Wish List, illustrates that today’s social networking environments practically demand that you have at least some knowledge of effective networking best practices in order to achieve the results most of us are looking for.
+I’m at a Networking Event–Now What??? , the #1 pick on the Inc.com 2010 Holiday Gift Guide: My Business Books Wish List, illustrates that online social networking environments practically demand that you have at least some knowledge of effective offline networking best practices in order to achieve the results most of us are looking for today.

 You will learn how to make quality connections, cultivate relationships, expand your circle of influence through networking events, and create good “social capital.”
 The book also provides valuable information on networking tools and technology that will promote new contacts and connections.